‘How about this guy? Half Vulcan…medical assistant…was assigned to give injections to the Klingon spy.’

 ‘Exactly, your grandfather.
 The favourite of all children.’

 ‘Did you engage in sexual relations with your grandfather?’

-The whole room looks stunned.
+The whole room looks perplexed, possibly aroused.
 Admiral Satie taps the betazoid on the thigh and shakes her head.

 ‘Do you find Romulan men or women attractive?’

 Mr Tarses looks at Worf standing by the door, his pecs outlined through his mustard yellow top.
 ‘No.’